dylan-murrayy/dylan-goode.github.io/_pages/about.md

   - /about.html
 ---

-AI Product Developer -- IBM
+I look to work at the intersection of AI research and product development, currently with IBM.
+With an MSc in Information Systems from the University of Amsterdam, my academic focus explored the challenges and possibilities of multilingual AI systems.

-MSc Information Systems from University of Amsterdam.
-Focused on the practical applications of AI in multilingual contexts and multi-agent systems.
-Currently diving into advanced AI research and development projects.
+My approach is grounded in applying advanced AI to solve meaningful, real-world problems—always with an emphasis on collaboration and simplicity.
+Outside of work, I’m constantly refining my understanding of the evolving AI landscape and its practical impact on how we live and work.
+In particular, I am very interested in AI product evaluations (Evals), multi-agent design patterns, and scalable AI deployment.

-Passionate about the product development process, leveraging technology to solve real-world problems.
+Example of Multi-Agent Collaboration:
 ![Agentic Design Patterns: Multi-Agent Collaboration](images/agentic.png)